 - Your requirements (that’s your input).
 You can’t just pick any window AC unit with great specs; we’ll look into how many BTU unit would be best for your room/apartment size what type and dimensions your windows are.
 Especially measuring the window width will help you choose a window unit that fits well.

 - Window AC unit specs (that’s our input).
-We’ll look into which are the most energy-efficient, quiet and capable window air conditioners currently on the 2020 market, compare how much you’re looking to spend on the unit itself and the yearly electricity bill and explain a bit what the specs-wise advantages of all the models are.
+We’ll look into which are the most energy-efficient, quiet, and capable window air conditioners currently on the 2023 market, compare how much you’re looking to spend on the unit itself and the yearly electricity bill, and explain a bit what the specs-wise advantages of all the models are.

 1. Capacity In BTU: How Many Square Feet Are You Looking To Cool Down?

-Obviously, big apartments need a high capacity window air conditioner and small rooms need a low capacity one.
-However, even in 2020, the No. 1 mistake people make when buying a window AC is misjudging how large of a window AC unit they need.
+Obviously, big apartments need a high-capacity window air conditioner, and small rooms need a low-capacity one.
+However, even in 2023, the No. 1 mistake people make when buying a window AC is misjudging how large a window AC unit they need.

-Getting a too-large unit will needlessly spend too much electricity and getting a one that’s too little (to save money, space) might not be enough to properly cool down your home.
+Getting a too-large unit will needlessly spend too much electricity, and getting one that’s too little (to save money, space) might not be enough to cool down your home properly.

 To once and for all clear all the mess about the capacity up, let’s make this as simple as possible.

 Here’s a quick BTU calculator you can freely use.
-Just input how many square feet you’re looking to cool down and the calculator will tell you how many BTU window air conditioner you should get:
+Just input how many square feet you’re looking to cool down, and the calculator will tell you how many BTU window air conditioners you should get.

-2. Window Types And Dimensions (Standard, Sliding, Casement)
+2. Types Of Window Air Conditioners (Standard, Sliding, Casement)